Happygamer1983/LimeOS-API/docs/source/Examples.rst

-    local OSDriveLetter = FileSystem.GetOSDriveLetter() -- Here we get the drive letter that LimeOS has been installed on, cause that can chnage local CurrentUser = AccountManager.GetCurrentUser() -- Here we get the currently loggedin user local FileName = "Tutorial File.txt" -- You can change this to anything
+    local OSDriveLetter = FileSystem.GetOSDriveLetter() -- Here we get the drive letter that LimeOS has been installed on, cause that can chnage local CurrentUser = AccountManager.GetCurrentUser() -- Here we get the currently loggedin user local FileName = "Tutorial File.txt" -- You can change this to anything local FilePath = OSDriveLetter..":/users/"..CurrentUser.."/"..FileName

-    FileSystem.CreateFile(OSDriveLetter..":/System/Users/"..CurrentUser.."/"..FileName, "txt", "R-W") -- Here we create our File and set some properties, like the permissions
-    FileSystem.WriteFile(OSDriveLetter..":/System/Users/"..CurrentUser.."/"..FileName, "This is some data for the file!") -- Here we add some data to the file
+    FileSystem.CreateFile(FilePath, "txt", "R-W") -- Here we create our File and set some properties, like the permissions FileSystem.WriteFile(FilePath, "This is some data for the file!") -- Here we add some data to the file

     NotificationManager.SendNotification("Tutorial", "New File created!") -- Send a notification that a file was created end)